Legendary UCLA basketball player Ed O’Bannon is a prime contender for a future Corporate Speaker of the Year award.

 O’Bannon is known for his relentless drive for justice against all odds — a drive that parallels his spectacular basketball career.

-“If somebody took your face and made you the star of a video game, you’d expect to be compensated, right?
-In no other walk of life can your identity be stolen like that, &qout; O’ Bannon said.
+Following his inspiring comeback, O’Bannon led a multi-year battle for individual amateur athletes to retain legal rights to their name and images — a right that they did not have in the past.
+He stated “If somebody took your face and made you the star of a video game, you’d expect to be compensated, right?
+In no other walk of life can your identity be stolen like that.”

-The court’s decision secured hundreds-of-thousands of dollars compensation due Division 1 Football and Men’s Basketball Players for use of their implied endorsements, plus actual costs to be paid to them for college scholarships.
+O’Bannon’s indefatigable spirit persevered and a landmark court decision ruled in favor of players in the battle against the powerful NCAA.
+The court’s decision secured hundreds of thousands of dollars compensation due to Division I football and men’s basketball players for use of their implied endorsements, plus actual costs, to be paid to the players in college scholarships.

-Ed’s career at UCLA culminated in the Bruins being National Champions and Ed being the MVP of the Final Four.
-Ed won numerous honors including winning the 1995 John R. Wooden award, which is awarded annually to the best player in college basketball.
+His time at UCLA culminated in the Bruins being National Champions and his being named the MVP of the Final Four.
+He won numerous honors including the 1995 “John R. Wooden Award,” given annually to the best player in college basketball.